wrzasa/rbsim/README.md

 ### Example

-Below thete is a simble but complete example model of two
+Below there is a simple but complete example model of two
 applications: `wget` sending subsequent requests to specified process and `apache` responding to received requests.

 The `wget` program accepts parameters describing its target (destination of requests) -- `opts[:target]` and count of requests to send -- `opts[:count]`.
-The paremeters are defined when new process is defined using this program.
+The parameters are defined when new process is defined using this program.
 The `apache` program takes no additional parameters.